MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Is it legal to advertise a property as “No DSS”?

 No. Following a 2020 court ruling under the Equality Act 2010, blanket No DSS policies are unlawful.
-From 1 May 2026, the Renters’ Rights Act 2025 formally prohibits rental discrimination against benefit claimants in statute.
-Penalties range from up to £7,000 for a first breach to up to £40,000 for repeat or serious offences.
+The Renters' Rights Act 2025 strengthens this protection by making rental discrimination against benefit claimants unlawful in statute.
+Landlords and letting agents cannot impose blanket bans on tenants who receive benefits or who have children, and a breach carries a financial penalty.

 Can Universal Credit be paid directly to the landlord?